Raph4sure/alx-system_engineering-devops/README.md

-This directory contains commands used in understanding shell redirections
+This directory contains commands used in understanding shell redirections and some other Devops work